aiphilos/docs/dev/plugin_dev.rst

 A working plugin for aiPhilos is easy to develop and it requires only 3 steps to actually get started.

-This guide assumes, that you have at least created an aiPhilos account and a created a user so you can actually test your plugin against our api.
+This guide assumes that you have at least created an aiPhilos account and that you have created a user so you can actually test your plugin against our api.
 If you are unsure how to do this, have a look at :ref:`third_party_integrations`.

 Apart from that your plugin needs to do the following things: